What is Biodegradable Food Packaging?

 The spherical seaweed-based water pods known as the Ooho, however, are perhaps the most practical and likely to become commonplace in the future.
 If the technology can be developed, the Ooho could replace plastic bottles entirely, not to mention the traditional water sachets typically found at sports events.

 These gel-like orbs can be used to contain any type of liquid, including cold beverages, sauces or even cleaning and personal hygiene products.
-If the world switched to using Oohos (instead of plastic water bottles) we could reduce the production and disposal of approximately 50 billion plastic bottles per year.
+If the world switched to using Oohos we could reduce the production and disposal of 50 billion plastic bottles per year.
 This staggering statistic highlights the significance of this invention; its benefits could reach even further if it were to replace soda bottles as well.

 Edible utensils and cling wrap have also appeared on the market as an alternative to single-use plastic.
 Whether or not consumers choose to actually eat these products, the fact remains they biodegrade rapidly, decomposing within a matter of months.

 Pioneering the edible utensil industry is the company Bakey, known for their flavoursome cutlery made entirely from grains.
 The plastic wrap alternative is produced by Evoware, and made from tasteless seaweed.
 The nutritious alternative could replace cling wrap in the future which is a notable achievement considering that plastic wrap cannot be recycled.
-Unfortunately, however, edible food packaging is currently rather high-end, leading the majority of food vendors to favour biodegradable alternatives (that are either compostable or recyclable).
+Unfortunately, however, edible food packaging is currently rather high-end.
+This leads the majority of food vendors to favour biodegradable alternatives (that are either compostable or recyclable).

 Recyclable and Biodegradable Food Packaging